 Interesting houses to check out are the house on Kotlyarevsky St, 27 which in the pre-war period was a Soviet consulate; an impressive house-castle on General Chuprinka 50, erected in a pseudo-Gothic style that outwardly really looks like an old castle.

 On one of our visits, we rented an apartment in this neighborhood and thought it was a wonderful location.
 If you are thinking to stay in this district too, make sure to book a flat away from the tram line (check on the map) because at night and early morning you can hear the tram.

 Those who are looking for truly unique places to visit in Lviv and want to visit somewhat spooky spots should book a tour to Lychakiv Cemetery at night.
 You can go there during the day too but with daylight and too many people around it’s not the same experience.
 If you like spooky experiences at all.
 With private tours, a guide can go at any time during the day.

-Going on the excursion at night is a whole artistic adventure.
+Going on an excursion at night is a whole artistic adventure.
 At night, when the crypts are illuminated by lamps, the guide’s stories about their owners are simply fascinating.

 Go to One of the Lviv Museum-Restaurants

-Oh yes, restaurants on its own deserve a title of the most unique places to visit in Lviv.
+Oh yes, restaurants on its own deserve the title of the most unique places to visit in Lviv.
 Seriously.
 Some of them are more simple, others are fancy while others are extraordinary.
 I have a post about a few fancy restaurants in Lviv.
-But for the most unique experience, I recommend a trip to a quirky restaurant-museum.
+But for the most unique experience, I recommend a trip to a quirky restaurant museum.

 There are a few of them around the city.
 The most striking ones are: